Eeems-Org/remarkable.guide/src/devel/device/toltec.rst

 /opt
 ----

-Entware, and to the most part, toltec, stores all of it's data in a folder that is mounted to ``/opt``.
+Entware, and to the most part, toltec, stores all of its data in a folder that is mounted to ``/opt``.
 Toltec puts this folder in ``/home/root/.entware``.
 All packages are compiled with the assumption that they are stored under ``/opt``.

 /opt/etc
 --------